When is the Mazatlán Carnival 2024?

 The concert attracts a huge crowd and we recommend bringing a seat and even a cooler of beer if you wish, although there will be plenty of vendors.
 Dress casual, wear closed in shoes and bring a jacket as the Malecon can get cool and breezy at night.

-Carnival Queen Coronation’s
+Carnival Queen Coronation

 You absolutely must attend the coronation of one of the queens!
-Besides a world-class concert there is also spirited and colourful dancing by local children and professionals with some epic fireworks.
+Besides a world-class concert there is also spirited and colorful dancing by local children and professionals with some epic fireworks.
 We recommend attending the Coronation of the Queen of the Floral Games or even the Child Queen Coronation because it frees up your Saturday night to watch the fireworks and the burning of the burning of the bad mood.

 It’s almost impossible to make it to both the Saturday coronation and then make it to Olas Altas in time for the fireworks, due to the huge traffic jams that are experienced during carnival, as well as the time needed to pass through security to enter the carnival zone.
-The Queen Coronations require tickets.

 While people dress casually for the carnival king coronation they dress very nicely for the Queen Coronations!
 Take a jacket as the stadium can get cold at night.
 There will be plenty of vendors around selling food and drinks and you can always bring binoculars for a better view.